Mary Jewett Telford: Post-war years

-Her loved ones in Michigan awaited her return.
-In addition to her family, there was a soldier who waited for Mary – her sweetheart, Jacob Telford of the 15th Indiana Infantry Regiment.
+After the war Jewtt married Jacob Telford of the 15th Indiana Infantry Regiment.
 Mary and Jacob married on July 8, 1864, at her home in Lima, Michigan.
 Jacob, nearly six years older than Mary, was also native to Seneca, New York.
 One day on her daily rounds at Hospital No. 8, she came across him again and recognized his clear blue eyes and shy grin.
 Jacob had been severely wounded at Murfreesboro, Tennessee.

-The Telfords are listed in the 1870 census as living in Grinnell, Iowa.
-Residing with them were two girls, Mattie Stokes and Olive Montgomery.
-Mary and Jacob adopted several girls orphaned during the Civil War.

 Contributions to society

-A move from Iowa to Denver, Colorado, was made in 1873 in hopes of improving Mary’s asthmatic condition.
-In Denver, Mary’s abilities took wing.
-A writer since her teenage years, Mary’s short children’s story, "Tom", was published in St. Nicholas Magazine in 1880.
-In July 1883, Mary became a charter member of the Woman’s Relief Corps (an auxiliary of the Grand Army of the Republic), which was dedicated to assisting veterans, their wives and their children.
-This organization is still in existence and continues to aid veterans and their families.
-Later the same year, Mary was appointed to the Child-Saving Work committee on the Board of Charities and Corrections.
+A move from Iowa to Denver, Colorado Territory was made in 1873 in hopes of improving Telford’s asthmatic condition.
+In Denver, Telford’s abilities took wing.
+A writer since her teenage years, Telford’s short children’s story, "Tom", was published in St. Nicholas Magazine in 1880.
+In July 1883, Telford became a charter member of the Woman’s Relief Corps (an auxiliary of the Grand Army of the Republic), which was dedicated to assisting veterans, their wives and their children.
+Later the same year, Telford was appointed to the Child-Saving Work committee on the Board of Charities and Corrections.
 In 1884, she founded, edited and published The Challenge, a temperance journal which espoused the ideas of the Woman’s Christian Temperance Union (W.C.T.U.).
-In the late 1880s, Mary became the editor of the Colorado Farmer journal, while contributing articles to newspapers in cities around the country.
+In the late 1880s, Telford became the editor of the Colorado Farmer journal, while contributing articles to newspapers in cities around the country.

 The United States House Committee on Invalid Pensions passed a bill on May 24, 1892 granting a pension to Mary Jewett Telford, based on her service as a nurse during the Civil War.
-Less than two weeks later, Mary applied for her pension.
-The money was surely welcomed, considering that the Telfords’ income consisted of Jacob’s $8 a month government pension from his service in the 15th Indiana Infantry, and from any money Mary brought in with her writing and editing ventures.
+Less than two weeks later, Telford applied for her pension.
+The money was surely welcomed, considering that the Telfords’ income consisted of Jacob’s $8 a month government pension from his service in the 15th Indiana Infantry, and from any money Telford brought in with her writing and editing ventures.

 She continued writing and editing and began to tour the country as a lecturer on the temperance circuit.
 She counted W.C.T.U. founder Frances Willard as a friend.

-Sometime in late 1900 or 1901, Mary and Jacob moved once again, to McMinnville, Tennessee.
-It was there, in 1905, that Mary’s beloved husband Jacob died.
-In keeping with his wishes, Mary had his body brought to Stones River National Cemetery, the former battlefield on which he had been wounded years before, for burial.
+Sometime in late 1900 or 1901, the Telfords moved once again, to McMinnville, Tennessee.
+It was there, in 1905, that Jacob died.
+Telford had him buried at Stones River National Cemetery, the former battlefield on which he had been wounded years before.